Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-dangerously-set-innerhtml-with-children.md

 <!-- end auto-generated rule header -->

+## Rule category

+Correctness.

+## What it does

-Disallow when a DOM element is using both children and `dangerouslySetInnerHTML`
+Disallows when a DOM element is using both children and `dangerouslySetInnerHTML`

+## Why is this bad?

+When using `dangerouslySetInnerHTML`, the content of the DOM element is set from the `__html` property.
+The content of the DOM element is completely replaced, so the children will not be rendered as expected.

-## Rule Details
+## Examples

 ### ❌ Incorrect